2.6 Numeric Vectors: Creating numeric vectors with patterns

 2.6.2 The seq() function – Equally-spaced numeric vectors with any increment

 As powerful as the colon operator : is, it is really restricted to creating equally-spaced numeric vectors with an increment 1 or -1.
-By contrast, the seq() function don’t have such a restriction, and it will come into play when you want to create equally-spaced numeric vectors with increments other than 1 or -1.
+By contrast, the seq() function doesn’t have such a restriction, and it will come into play when you want to create equally-spaced numeric vectors with increments other than 1 or -1.

 a.
 Create sequences with the by argument